 If the Hotel is unable to provide a sleeping room to an attendee holding a guaranteed reservation, the Hotel will provide to each attendee the following:

 (1.)
-Complimentary sleeping room accommodations at a comparable hotel for one night
+Complimentary sleeping room accommodations at a comparable hotel for each day the original confirmed reservation is not honored

 (2.)
-Transportation to and from the substitute hotel
+Transportation to and from the substitute hotel for each day the original confirmed reservation is not honored

 (3.)
 An apology letter from the General Manager and an amenity from the Hotel upon the guest’s return